How to borrow equity from your home

-You typically can’t borrow the full value of your home equity.
+You, typically, can’t borrow the full value of your home equity.
 For example, if you have $100,000 in home equity, you will probably be able to borrow only a portion of this amount.
-To estimate how much cash you might be able to borrow, see the cash out refinance calculator on our main cash out refinance page.
+To estimate how much cash you might be able to borrow, use our cash out refinance calculator.

 How soon can you take equity out of your home?

-For many types of refinances, you’ll have to wait at least six months after your last loan before applying.
+Most cash-out refinance products require that an applicant make payments for a certain period of time on their existing mortgage before applying for a cash-out refinance.
+This requirement, also known as seasoning, varies depending on loan product.
 Keep in mind that with loans like cash out refinances, the most important considerations are the value of your home’s equity and how quickly it may have increased.